OpenF2/F2/docs/src/container-development.md

 #### 2. Request AppManifest

 Next, make a server-side request to the news apps' `AppManifest`&mdash;the URL is found in `manifestUrl`&mdash;and capture the resulting JSON.
-Each `AppManifest` contains scripts, style sheets and HTML ([more](app-development.html#app-manifest)).
+Each `AppManifest` contains scripts, style sheets and HTML ([more about the `AppManifest`](app-development.html#app-manifest)).
 The market news apps' `AppManifest` looks like this:

 ```javascript
 {